-- Locate stockpiles on compacted low permeability pads to minimize infiltration into underlying soils - Divert upslope runoff away from the bedrock storage area to minimize the amount of contact water where practical

-- Manage the placement of PAG bedrock and non-PAG cover materials to minimize/prevent generation of ARD and ML - Monitor pH of placed PAG material through monthly rinse pH tests when PAG stockpiles are continuously exposed to the environment for greater than 14 days - Cover PAG stockpiles which will be exposed for longer than 30 days with either an impermeable cover (e.g. low density polyethylene such as 30 mil (0.8 mm) low density polyethylene impermeable membrane with at least 2 year design life, or equivalent), or minimum of 30 cm of cover material with greater than 30% fines content).
+- Locate stockpiles on compacted low permeability pads to minimize infiltration into underlying soils - Divert upslope runoff away from the bedrock storage area to minimize the amount of contact water where practical - Manage the placement of PAG bedrock and non-PAG cover materials to minimize/prevent generation of ARD and ML - Monitor pH of placed PAG material through monthly rinse pH tests when PAG stockpiles are continuously exposed to the environment for greater than 14 days - Cover PAG stockpiles which will be exposed for longer than 30 days with either an impermeable cover (e.g., low density polyethylene such as 30 mil (0.8 mm) with at least 2-year design life, or equivalent), or minimum of 30 cm of cover material with greater than 30% fines content).
+The QP(ARD) may prescribe a duration longer than 30-days before cover is required based on monitoring results.